New Zealand is in social and economic trouble

 Key issues facing our nation include…

-• Proliferating illicit drug use (as reported by way of wastewater analysis)
+• Proliferating illicit drug use (as reported by way of wastewater analysis) and social issues that this brings with it including increasing crime.

 • Low productive output – As one example of many, It’s magnitudes more expensive to build the same critical infrastructure in New Zealand than it is in other countries.
 We regularly see the waste when we drive through road works that take for ever to complete and see no one is there working a lot of the times.
 Examples of this include Waikato expressway which seems to require perpetual repair and the City Rail Link that can never quite get to opening stage (to the point revenue train services can run on it)